Features and Limitations

 When creating CWR, many fields are left with blank/zero values.
 When the fields are required in CWR, it uses reasonable defaults, e.g.:

-- Recorded indicator is set to Yes or Unknown, depending if recording metadatawas entered, and
+Recorded indicator is set to Yes or Unknown, depending whether recording metadata was entered, and

 Incoming royalty statements in CSV format can be processed, resulting in CSV statements containing data for distribution between controlled interested parties.
 Statement processing is extremely fast.